Flow Matching for Measure Transport and Feedback Stabilization of Control-Affine Systems: Contributions

 \begin{enumerate} \item \textbf{Flow matching for control-affine systems.} We extend flow matching, originally developed in generative modeling, to control-affine dynamics.
 By averaging along admissible trajectory–control pairs, we obtain feedback laws that solve the continuity equation exactly, and introduce approximate and output-based variants useful when exact steering or full-state matching is not feasible.

-\item \textbf{Stabilization via noising and time reversal.} We propose a regular version of the viewpoint \cite{elamvazhuthi2025score,mei2025time} on state stabilization as constructing \emph{noising processes} whose time reversal yields feedback controls that steer all initial states to a target state or set.
-Two parameterizations are developed: \begin{enumerate} \item a \emph{PMP-based noising} scheme that leverages adjoint trajectories (exponential map in the driftless, minimum-energy case), and \item a \emph{randomized-control noising} scheme that uses regular (non-white noise) controls, avoiding the blow-up behavior of score-based diffusion methods as presented in \cite{elamvazhuthi2025score,mei2025time}. \end{enumerate}
+\item \textbf{Feedback based steering to target sets via noising and time reversal.} We propose a regular version of the viewpoint \cite{elamvazhuthi2025score,mei2025time} on state stabilization as constructing \emph{noising processes} whose time reversal yields feedback controls that steer all initial states to a target state or set.
+Two parameterizations are developed: \begin{enumerate} \item a \emph{randomized-control noising} scheme that uses regular (non-white noise) controls.
+This also potentially provides a model free approach to perform flow matching based control if one has access to a simulator of the time-reversed system. \item a \emph{PMP-based noising} scheme that leverages adjoint trajectories (exponential map in the driftless, minimum-energy case) to noise the system by propagating sampled trajectories onto the reachable set. \end{enumerate}

-\item \textbf{Analytical properties of constructed measure interpolations} We establish existence and regularity of the induced flows through optimal transport theory and properties of the exponential map \cite{agrachev2009any,agrachev2009optimal,rifford2005morse,rifford2009stabilization}, analyze support properties of measures relevant to stabilization, and connect our constructions with classical tools such as the Pontryagin maximum principle under conditions of controllability and non-existence of the so called {\it abnormal extremals}.
+\item \textbf{Analytical properties of constructed measure interpolations} We establish existence and regularity of the induced flows through optimal transport theory and properties of the exponential map \cite{agrachev2009any,agrachev2009optimal,rifford2005morse,rifford2009stabilization}, analyze support properties of measures relevant to stabilization, and connect our constructions with classical tools such as the Pontryagin maximum principle under conditions of controllability and non-existence of the so called {\it abnormal extremals}. \end{enumerate}